Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Basic-Texturing-for-Grand-Strategy-Games-Using-Europa-Universalis-IV-Files.md

 image: /assets/assets-2025-01-08/showcase.gif
 ---

-Most resources on the internet are providing information on how to create GTG games in an already established engine such as Unity, Godot or Unreal Engine.
-In this article, my aim is to make the ***rendering*** aspect of this genre easier to approach, thereby contributing towards the development of engines and tools that make the creation of GTGs more accessible.
+Most resources on the internet are providing information on how to create GSG games in an already established engine such as Unity, Godot or Unreal Engine.
+In this article, my aim is to make the ***rendering*** aspect of this genre easier to approach, thereby contributing towards the development of engines and tools that make the creation of GSGs more accessible.

 In this article I will explain how to texture a procedural mesh used in typical Grand Strategy games, like Europa Universalis 4 (EU4).
 Keep in mind that this article serves more as a base to improve upon, rather than a complete solution for texturing.